nalexn/ViewInspector/README.md

 try view.inspect(object1, object2)
 ```

-You are not bound to injecting only the `ObservableObject`.
+You are not bound to injecting only the `@EnvironmentObject`.
 Any typed parameters, including those injected with `@Environment`, would also work.

 ## Questions, concerns, suggestions?